 Thank you for reading!
-What other period films do you like?
+What are your favorite animated films?
 Leave us a comment and we will be sure to check it out if we haven't already seen it.

 - Lilith et Adalia